 Watch this short Youtube video prepared by Experience Columbus:

 A city this size has many neighborhoods and developments of all types that offer shops, galleries, and restaurants.
 There is an Italian Village, German Village, and University District, to name a few, and many people live in the surrounding suburbs.
-The median price of a home was $252,100 in the 3rd quarter of 2020, a 13% increasing from the 3rd quarter of 2019, according to the National Association of Realtors.
+The median price of a home was $246,400 in the 4th quarter of 2020, according to the National Association of Realtors.

 What Is Special about Columbus